 - Add the ingredients to the blender.

 - Start the blender on low, then gradually work up to high.
-This will prevent any of the frozen ingredients from getting stuck.

 Can I add more protein to this kid smoothie?